 This is the Civil War, and it isn’t a second one.
 It’s the first one, still being fought.

-In fact, if you look at the entire Republican/Neoliberal Democrat policy platforms, you will find that they are almost entirely about diminishing the humanity of and reducing the economic and civic power of workers below the CEO and Ownership level.
+In fact, if you look at the combined Republican/Neoliberal Democrat policy platforms, you will find that they are almost entirely about diminishing the humanity of and reducing the economic and civic power of workers below the CEO and Ownership level.
 Just consider:

 • Eliminate affordable healthcare